-- 1. Upon receipt of a statement of contest from the Secretary of State pursuant to NRS 293.427, the Speaker shall, as soon as practicable, appoint a special committee to hear the contest or refer the contest to the Standing Committee on Elections, Procedures, and Ethics.
+1. Upon receipt of a statement of contest from the Secretary of State pursuant to NRS 293.427, the Speaker shall, as soon as practicable, appoint a special committee to hear the contest or refer the contest to the Standing Committee on Elections, Procedures, and

+Ethics.
 The committee shall conduct a hearing to consider the contest.
 The committee shall keep written minutes of the hearing.
-The contestant has the burden of proving that any irregularities shown were of such a nature as to establish that the result of the election was changed thereby. - 2.
-The contest must be submitted so far as may be possible upon depositions or by written or oral arguments as the Assembly may order.
+The contestant has the burden of proving that any irregularities shown were of such a nature as to establish that the result of the election was changed thereby.

+- 2. The contest must be submitted so far as may be possible upon depositions or by written or oral arguments as the Assembly may order.
 Any party to a contest may take the deposition of any witness at any time after the statement of contest is filed with the Secretary of State and before the contest is finally decided.
 At least 3 days' notice must be given to the prospective deponent and to the other party.
 If oral statements are made at any hearing before the Assembly or a committee thereof which purport to establish matters of fact, they must be made under oath.
 Strict rules of evidence do not apply. - 3.
 The committee shall, not later than 5 calendar days after the contest was referred to the committee, report to the Assembly its findings on whether the contestant has met the burden of proving that any irregularities shown were of such a nature as to establish that the result of the election was changed thereby.
 The committee shall then report to the Assembly its recommendation on which person should be declared elected or report that it has no recommendation.
 The Assembly shall, as soon as practicable thereafter but not later than 7 calendar days after the Speaker received the statement of contest, vote whether to accept or reject the committee's recommendation without amendment, if a recommendation is made.
 If the recommendation is accepted, the Speaker shall declare the recommended person elected.
 If the recommendation is rejected or the committee did not make a recommendation, the Assembly shall consider immediately which person should be declared elected.
-The Speaker shall not adjourn the Assembly until it has declared a person to be elected.

-4. The Speaker shall inform the Governor of the identity of the person declared to be elected by the Assembly.
+The Speaker shall not adjourn the Assembly until it has declared a person to be elected. - 4.
+[The] If a person other than the person initially seated as a member of the Assembly pursuant to subsection 2 of NRS 293.427 is declared to be elected by the Assembly as a result of the contest, the Speaker shall inform the Governor of the identity of the person declared to be elected by the Assembly.